-General policies regarding energy are issued by the government through the Ministry of Energy and Mines (MEM), which involve both oil and gas, and electricity, including renewable energies.
-The MEM coordinates the electric energy issues with CONELEC, which in turn depends directly on the central government.
-CONELEC is in charge of regulating and supervising the companies which generate, transport and distribute electricity.
-It also gives concessions for electricity generation, fixes the price of electricity and is in charge of the planning of the sector.
+General policies and planning regarding electrical energy are issued by the government through the Ministry of Electricity and Renewable Energy (MEER).
+The MEER coordinates the electric energy issues with CONELEC, which is in charge of the regulation of the sector, its electrification master plan, of supervising power generation projects, concessions/contracts for power generation, prices and environmental issues.
 One of the problems in the electricity market is the availability of energy, rather than the installed capacity, since the reservoirs for hydro generation are in some cases small and fossil fuels are expensive and not always at hand.
 This situation favours the demand of geothermal power as base load.
+The problem is temporarily solved by importing energy fron Colombia and Peru (about 500 GWh/yr or 650 MWe), but this tendency should reverse in the next years, with the commissioning of the new hydro projects under construction.

-Any project to generate electricity, including geothermal, needs a concession permit issued by CONELEC, which in turn demands a water-use permit from CNRH and an environmental permit from the Ministry of the Environment.
-Regarding geothermal electricity generation, CONELEC favours the producers of electricity, which use renewable resources, with a special treatment reflected in the payment of higher-than-average prices.
-The price for geothermal power is 8.12 USDcents per kWh, for installed capacities of 15 MW or less, which suits a modular development of a geothermal resource.
+Any project to generate electricity, including geothermal, needs a contract/permit issued by CONELEC, which in turn demands a water-use permit from CNRH and an environmental permit from the Ministry of the Environment.
+According to the new Constitution 2008, energy in any form belongs to the state and its exploration and development is strictly regulated by the government., since energy is a strategic issue.